SchildCode/VBA-PRNGs/README.md

 # VBA-PRNGs
 Pseudoranom number generators ported to VBA, and code for validating with TestU01 test battery I have used pseudorandom and quasirandom number generators for over 30 years, for Monte Carlo simulations, optimization, and numerical quadrature.
+I have translated a number of PRNGs to VBA.
 Recently I re-evaluated which PRNGs I should use in VBA, and the results are summarized in the table below in order of speed:

 | PRNG name | Time to generate 1 million | SmallCrush test |
 | --------- | -------------------------- | --------------- |